 What is a project?

-Projects in Kissflow are geared toward value stream mapping.
-Projects are made of multiple steps that usually happen every time.
+Projects in Kissflow is primarily geared towards Projects are made of multiple steps that usually happen every time.
 An item starts on the left side and is moved by users through each step until it is completed.
 Projects are great for flows that require more human involvement and where coordination and collaboration are more important than control.

 Common use cases for projects

 Using a project board, you can create steps that must be completed to take an item to completion.
 Users can create items and move them along the board in a linear progression from start to end.
-The Project Admin ensures that each item is on track and prevents roadblocks and dependencies before they occur.
+Project managers can get an overview of the project and identify roadblocks and dependencies before they occur.

 Here are other common use cases for projects: